new333333/test2/trunk/ssf/samples/portal/jsr168/readme.txt

 Teaming application to the page.
 Now, you should see an iFrame window showing Teaming's page (most likely a login screen).

-IMPORTANT NOTE: This sample does NOT demonstrate how users can setup and achieve SSO between Liferay and Teaming.
+NOTE: This sample does NOT demonstrate how users can setup and achieve SSO between Liferay and Teaming.